 One of the most powerful calls to action ever spoken did not originate in a locker room or a boardroom.
-It came from a former U.S. President speaking to a European audience over a century ago.
-Theodore Rooseveltâs âMan in the Arenaâ quote has inspired generations.
+A former U.S. President delivered it to a European audience over a century ago.
+Theodore Roosevelt’s “Man in the Arena” quote has inspired generations.
 It champions courage, effort, and resilience over cynical observation.
-But to truly grasp its power, we must understand the moment and the man behind the words.
+Understanding the moment and the man behind the words reveals its true power.

 The Speech that Echoed Through History

-The famous passage is part of a much larger speech.
-Roosevelt delivered it on April 23, 1910, at the Sorbonne in Paris, France.
-The speechâs official title was âCitizenship in a Republic.â After leaving the presidency in 1909, Roosevelt embarked on a tour of Africa and Europe.
-This speech was a major stop on his tour.
-He addressed a packed auditorium of French academics and students.
-His words were not just for them, but for citizens of all democratic nations.
+Roosevelt delivered this famous passage as part of a much larger speech on April 23, 1910, at the Sorbonne in Paris, France.
+He titled it “Citizenship in a Republic.”
+After leaving the presidency in 1909, Roosevelt embarked on a tour of Africa and Europe, with this speech as a major stop.
+A packed auditorium of French academics and students heard his words, though his message spoke to citizens of all democratic nations.

-Rooseveltâs broader message was a call for responsible citizenship.
-He argued against cynicism and inaction.
+Roosevelt called for responsible citizenship and argued against cynicism and inaction.
 He believed that the health of a republic depended on the active, moral participation of its people.
 The speech covered duties in home life, public service, and intellectual pursuits.
-He wanted to counter the detached, critical attitude he saw in some educated circles.
-The famous quote was the powerful crescendo of this argument.
-Theodore Roosevelt delivered the âCitizenship in a Republicâ speech at the Sorbonne in Paris on April 23, 1910.
+His intent was to counter the detached, critical attitude he observed in some educated circles.
+The powerful quote about “it is not the critic who counts; not the man who points out how the strong man stumbles” served as the crescendo of this argument.

 Learn More About This Historical Period